Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

  |      NON 802.11 signal              802.11 signal        |
  |----------------------------------------------------------|

+- # Values of ED and CS/PD may vary depending the PHY is used.

 - # The start of a valid OFDM transmission at a recieve level
   # greater than or equal to the minimum modulation and coding
   # rate sensitivity (-82dBm for 20 MHz channel spacing) shall